pnt1234/xtreme/README.md

 3. Boyang Liu, Mengying Sun, Ding Wang, Pang-Ning Tan, and Jiayu Zhou.
 Learning Deep Neural Networks under Agnostic Corrupted Supervision.
 To appear in Proc of Int'l Conf on Machine Learning (ICML 2021), 2021.
 [GitHub]

 ## Acknowledgments:
+This project is supported by the National Science Foundation under grant \#IIS-2006633.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.